domRiddle/ASF/IPC.md

 This API endpoint can be used for creating/updating **[BotConfig](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)** of given bot specified by its `BotName`.
 In other words, this will update `BotName.json` of `config` directory with **[BotConfig](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)** JSON object supplied in request body.
 Returns **[GenericResponse](#genericresponse)** with `Result` defined as `null`.

 `BotConfig` is **[BotConfig](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)** JSON object.
 This field is mandatory and cannot be `null`.
-Specifying config properties with their default values might be omitted, just like in regular ASF config.
+Specifying config properties with their default values might be omitted, just like in regular (minimalistic) ASF config.

 `KeepSensitiveDetails` is `bool` type that specifies whether sensitive details such as `SteamLogin` or `SteamPassword` should be inherited from existing config (if available).
 This field is optional and defaults to `true`.
 When enabled, sensitive properties defined with value of `null` will be inherited from current config.